-Some IBM Personal Computer models are equipped from the factory with a CD-ROM drive.
-CD-ROM drives are also sold separately as options.
-The CD-ROM drive is a laser product.
-The CD-ROM drive is certified in the U.S. to conform to the requirements of the Department of Health and Human Services 21 Code of Federal Regulations (DHHS 21 CFR) Subchapter J for Class 1 laser products.
-Elsewhere, the drive is certified to conform to the requirements of the International Electrotechnical Commission (IEC) 825 and CENELEC EN 60 825 for Class 1 laser products.
+Some IBM Personal Computer models are equipped from the factory with a CD-ROM drive or a DVD-ROM drive.
+CD-ROM drives and DVD-ROM drives are also sold separately as options.
+CD-ROM drives and DVD-ROM drives are laser products.
+These drives are certified in the U.S. to conform to the requirements of the Department of Health and Human Services 21 Code of Federal Regulations (DHHS 21 CFR) Subchapter J for Class 1 laser products.
+Elsewhere, these drives are certified to conform to the requirements of the International Electrotechnical Commission (IEC) 825 and CENELEC EN 60 825 for Class 1 laser products.

-When a CD-ROM drive is installed, note the following.
+When a CD-ROM drive or a DVD-ROM drive is installed, note the following.